kurtn3x/CSGOExternal/README.md

+Credits:
-Credits: https://github.com/XanOpiat/Python-CSGO-Cheat, learned from that cheat.
+- https://github.com/XanOpiat/Python-CSGO-Cheat, learned from that cheat.
 Aimbot functions are C+P from there.
+- https://github.com/Snaacky/Diamond Glow is C+P from there.
+-
 #### - Press Insert to show/hide the game menu

 ****